It is an uncoordinated contraction in the esophagus.

-Calcium channel blockers, such as diltiazem, tricyclic antidepressants, and imipramine, which have been shown to be effective in small randomized trials, may be recommended.
+Calcium channel blockers, such as diltiazem, tricyclic antidepressants, and imipramine, effective in small randomized trials, may be recommended.

-If the pharmacological therapy is not giving the desired results, there are few treatment options, the botulinum toxin can be injected into the gastroesophageal junction or a drug that contributes with nitric oxide such as isosorbide or sildenafil.
+If the pharmacological therapy is not giving the desired results, there are few treatment options; the botulinum toxin can be injected into the gastroesophageal junction or a drug that contributes with a nitric oxide such as isosorbide or sildenafil.